acgreek/tetris/README.md

+# build
+cmake .
+make

 # wartetris
-two player tetris or one player two hand variant
+two player tetris or one player two hand variant.
+You have one game board that is horizontal.
+One player moves from the left to the right and the other player moves from the right to the left.
+To win, one of the players has to get one of there pieces to the start position of the other player or other player has to run out of room to spawn new pieces .
+I built it on linux using ncurses, it should work in linux in cygwin as well.

-keys
+# keys
 q - quit

-left player:
+# left player:
 w - up
 s - down
 d - right